Popsink/documentation/docs/snowflake-ibmi/quickstart.md

 ## 3. Firewall & Credentials Configuration

-Next step is to set up your connection to your source IBMi system.
+Next step enables your connection to your source IBMi system.
 You will need 2 things :

 - A network access to your hostname.
 - A username & password to an account with rights to read the DB2 journal.